Real-time Velocity Profile Optimization for Time-Optimal Maneuvering with Generic Acceleration Constraints: INTRODUCTION

 \subsection{Contributions}

-To address the limitations of existing methods, we propose the following contributions: \begin{itemize} \item FBGA: a new method to compute time-optimal velocity profiles along a given path.
-For the first time, FBGA supports generically-shaped acceleration constraints (g-g-v diagrams) while enabling real-time planning. \item We validate FBGA on different racetracks, using both race car and motorcycle examples, and show that it can accurately compute time-optimal velocity profiles for different vehicle classes. \item We compare our approach against OCPs, achieving lower computational cost (up to three orders of magnitude) with the same level of accuracy, showing the potential for online planning in autonomous racing. \end{itemize}
+To address the limitations of existing methods, we propose the following contributions: \begin{enumerate} \item FBGA: a new method for time-optimal velocity planning along a given path.
+For the first time, FBGA enables real-time planning with generically-shaped acceleration constraints (g-g-v diagrams). \item We validate FBGA on different racetracks, using both race car and motorcycle examples, and show that it can accurately compute time-optimal velocity profiles for different vehicle classes and acceleration constraints. \item We compare our approach against \acp{OCP}, achieving lower computational cost (up to three orders of magnitude) with the same level of accuracy, showing the potential for online planning in autonomous racing. \end{enumerate}